system-f/radian/README.md

 # Radian

-Provides a floating-point newtype wrapper for measurements taken using radians.
+Provides isomorphisms for measurements taken using radians.